ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 nav_order: 7
 ---

+When you get errors, R is trying to help you.

 ### Why do errors happen?

 From personal experience, being a TA for an R lab, and my time as the libraries Data Analysis and Visualization GAA, there are a few broad categories of errors: